aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/04-pcluster-config.md

 tags = ["tutorial", "ParallelCluster", "config", "configuration", "yaml"]
 +++

-To ease configuration of AWS ParallelCluster, you could use the interactive command **[pcluster configure](https://docs.aws.amazon.com/parallelcluster/latest/ug/install-v3-configuring.html)**.
-This walks you through a step-by-step process of defining your cluster configuration; to provide information such as the AWS Region, VPC, Subnet, and [Amazon EC2](https://aws.amazon.com/ec2/) Instance Type.

-For this workshop, you will create a simple custom configuration file, using the default VPC and Subnet as well as the **[SSH key-pair](/03-hpc-aws-parallelcluster-workshop/02-create-key-pair.html)** created earlier.
+Now that you installed AWS ParallelCluster and set up the foundation, you can create a configuration file to build a simple HPC Cluster.
+This file is generated in your home directory.

 #### Overview of some of the ParallelCluster parameters

-Below are some explanations of the cluster configuration parameters/ settings:
+Below are some explanations of the cluster configuration parameters/settings, and what will be used in this workshop:

 - The **[Region](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/)** is the geographical location of the HPC to be created, using the AWS nomenclature.
 As with the Cloud9 instance, this cluster will be built in the Ireland region (`eu-west-1`).
 - Each instance on the cluster will use the Amazon Linux 2 OS.